ZAR

 Where to See Them: The Okavango Delta and Chobe River are home to large populations of hippos and crocodiles, making them ideal spots for observing these water giants.

-Botswana’s diverse ecosystems and commitment to conservation make it a premier destination for wildlife enthusiasts.
+Botswana diverse ecosystems and commitment to conservation make it a premier destination for wildlife enthusiasts.
 Whether you’re tracking the Big Five or observing rare birds, a Botswana safari promises unforgettable encounters with nature.

-How to Get to Botswana for Your Safari
+How to get to your Botswana Safari

 Helicopter Flight | Photo credit: Tawana